-A shareholder, Walden Asset Management, a division of Boston Trust & Investment Mortgage Company ("Walden"), One Beacon Street, Boston, Massachusetts 02108, has informed the Company that it intends to present the proposal set forth below at the Company's Annual Meeting of Shareholders on May 13, 2010.
-The Board of Pensions of the Evangelical Lutheran Church in America, The Needmor Fund, and The Christopher Reynolds Foundation have co-filed as additional proponents on Walden's proposal with the Company.
-The total number of voting securities held collectively by the proponents is approximately 140,406 shares.
-The address and exact number of voting securities held by each of the foregoing will be provided to shareholders upon the Company receiving an oral or written request.
+A shareholder, Walden Asset Management, a division of Boston Trust & Investment Mortgage Company ("Walden"), One Beacon Street, Boston, Massachusetts 02108, has informed the Company that it intends to present the proposal set forth below at the Company's Annual Meeting of Shareholders on May 12, 2011.
+The total number of voting securities held by the proponent is approximately 255,000 shares as of August 13, 2010.
+The exact number of voting securities held by Walden will be provided to shareholders upon the Company receiving an oral or written request.

-SUSTAINABILITY REPORT PROPOSAL
+SUSTAINABILITY REPORT SHAREHOLDER PROPOSAL